LoyolaChicagoBooks/introcs-csharp/rst/localscope.rst

 independent.
 This avoids lots of errors!

-For example, the following code in the example program :repsrc:`bad_scope/bad_scope.cs` causes a compilation error.
+For example, the following code in the example program :repsrc:`bad_scope/bad_scope.cs` causes a compilation error if the last line is uncommented.
-Read it and try to run it, and see:
+Read it, uncomment the line, and try to run it, and see:

 .. literalinclude:: ../source/examples/bad_scope/bad_scope.cs